 If you are a Commerce employee, we encourage you to join the following employee resource groups, open to all.

 Federally Employed Women, Department of Commerce Chapter

 The U.S. Department of Commerce headquarters in the Herbert C. Hoover Building (HCHB) has a Women of Commerce chapter of Federally Employed Women open to all employees working at HCHB.
-If you'd like to learn more about this chapter and/or would like to join, contact the Cristina Bartolomei at firstname.lastname@example.org for more information.
+If you'd like to learn more about this chapter and/or would like to join, contact firstname.lastname@example.org for more information.

 Women in Science, Technology, Engineering, and Mathematics (DOC WSTEM)

-DOC WSTEM creates science cross-pollination across the bureaus, stregthens technical expertise, and empowers leadership.
-To join, conract Robin Bunch if you wish to be added to the DOC WSTEM listserv: email@example.com
+DOC WSTEM creates science cross-pollination across the bureaus, strengthens technical expertise, and empowers leadership.
+To join, contact Robin Bunch if you wish to be added to the DOC WSTEM listserv: email@example.com

 Check out the official DOC WSTEM promotional flyer here!

 Women’s History Month had its origins as a national celebration in 1981 when Congress passed Pub.
 L. 97-28 which authorized and requested the President to proclaim the week beginning March 7, 1982 as “Women’s History Week.”
 Throughout the next five years, Congress continued to pass joint resolutions designating a week in March as “Women’s History Week.”
 In 1987 after being petitioned by the National Women’s History Project, Congress passed Pub.
 L. 100-9 which designated the month of March 1987 as “Women’s History Month.”
 Between 1988 and 1994, Congress passed additional resolutions requesting and authorizing the President to proclaim March of each year as Women’s History Month.
 Since 1995, Presidents Clinton, Bush and Obama have issued a series of annual proclamations designating the month of March as “Women’s History Month.”